 During this time of uncertainty, we have an opportunity to decrease inequity rather than amplify it.
 Cooperatives have a track record of success.

 Group Lead: Michelle Stack (Educational Studies)

 - Article: Responding to the COVID‑19 pandemic: University rankings or co‑operatives as a strategy for developing an equitable and resilient post‑secondary education sector?
 International Review of Education, March 2021

-- Webinar Series on Cooperatives, February - March 2021 (scroll down for Recordings)
+- Recordings: Webinar Series on Cooperatives, February - March 2021 (see Public Events tab)